cduggan1708/test_grid_metrics/README.md

 Must pass in an excel file

+The test grid sheet must be named 'Grid'

 File must not be open while script is executing (cannot write to an open file)

 Cells must contain the metric value (that is, not an x or some placeholder)